-All office hours are in the lab (NH148 or 129A).
+All office hours are in the lab (148NH or the rooms above).

 GTA information will be sent on the class listsery.

 Tests:

 - Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating microcontrollers or microprocessors can not be used during in-class portions of the tests. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the first return date.